duelingbenjos/rocketswap/docs/README.md

 ### How can I get RSWP?
 RSWP will be distributed by staking Mainnet TAU on Launch Date (23th March 2021).
 This staking pool will be live indefinitely.

+Shortly afterwards, the RSWP/TAU LP farming pool will be opened, providing a higher RSWP reward to compensate for the unfortunate realities of impermanent loss.

+### If I decide to stake am I locked in?

+No, you can withdraw at any time.

 ### RSWP Token Information

 * **Supply:** 1,200,000,000